-- In saucepan, warm oil, and add chocolate, whisking occasionally till chocolate is melted.
+- In a saucepan, warm oil, and add chocolate, occasionally whisking till chocolate is melted.

-- Pour into desired container and refrigerate for a few hours till it forms a solid.
+- Pour into the desired container and refrigerate for a few hours till it forms a solid.

-- Spoon desired amount in to an unbreakable container and keep in the shower.
+- Spoon the desired amount into an unbreakable container and keep in the shower.